Sampling Constrained Asynchronous Communication: How to Sleep Efficiently: Proofs

 There is obviously a lot of flexibility around the quickest detection procedure described in Section~\ref{ilcuore}.
 Its main feature is the sequence of binary hypothesis tests, which manages to reject the hypothesis that a change occurred with as few samples as possible when the samples are drawn from $P_0$, while maintaining a high probability of detecting the transient change.

 It may be tempting to simplify the detection procedure by considering, say, only two phases, a preamble phase and the full block phase.
-Such a scheme, which is similar in spirit to the one proposed in \cite{6960771}, would not work, as it would produce a much higher level of false-alarm.
+Such a scheme, which is similar in spirit to the one proposed in \cite{6960771}, would not work, as it would produce either a much higher level of false-alarm, or a much higher sampling rate.
 We provide an intuitive justification for this below, thereby highlighting the role of the multiphase procedure.

 Consider a two phase procedure, a preamble phase followed by a full block phase.
 Each time we switch to the second phase, we take $\Theta(n)$ samples.
 Therefore, if we want to achieve a vanishing sampling rate, then necessarily the probability of switching from the preamble phase to the full block phase under $P_0$ should be $o(1/n)$.
 By Sanov's theorem, such a probability can be achieved only if the preamble phase makes it decision to switch to the full block phase based on at least $\omega(\log n)$ samples, taken over time windows of size $\Theta(n)$.
 This translates into a sampling rate of $\omega((\log n)/n)$ at best, and we know that this is suboptimal, since any sampling rate $\omega(1/n)$ is achievable.